exiang/open_hub_wiki/Layouts-and-Views-System.md

 ```
 where `$content` stores the rendering result of the view.

 Layout is automatically applied when calling render().
-By default, layouts sits at `protected/views/layouts` but can be overridden at `protected/overrides/views/layouts`.
+By default, layouts sit at `protected/views/layouts` but can be overridden by custom code in `protected/overrides/views/layouts`.

 OpenHub layout system make use of theme.
 Theme is a superset of layout in OpenHub architecture.